What is a denture?

 What will dentures feel like?

-New dentures may feel awkward and even uncomfortable for a few weeks until you become accustomed to them.
+may feel awkward and even uncomfortable for a few weeks until you become accustomed to them.
 The dentures may feel loose while the muscles of your cheek and tongue learn to keep them in place.
 You may also notice an excessive amount of saliva being produced while your mouth adjusts.
 It is not unusual to experience minor irritation or soreness during this period.
 As your mouth becomes accustomed to the dentures, these problems should subside.
 If any problems persist, particularly irritation or soreness, Denture Care Caloundra is happy to see you as many times as necessary to make sure your dentures are fitting correctly, and shave off any parts that may be causing irritation.

 Will dentures make me look different?